engr-advising/engr-advising.github.io/genadv.rst

 	* Otherwise, the semesters in which each course is written is only a suggestion.
 You may take classes in different semesters than indicated, and you may sometimes take them out of order.
 	* To determine what to take next, you should keep in mind pre- and co-requisites, which are listed on the curriculum flow charts, as described in the next section.

-Flow Charts
+Flowcharts
 ***********

-Curriculum flow charts are maintained for all Engineering majors and may be found in `this folder <https://sunymaritime0-my.sharepoint.com/:f:/g/personal/kgosselin_sunymaritime_edu/EpkBYLX_aV9Kh09wvkw7wbMBBYTrdhhj1IxQsiUrE0V_SQ>`_.
+Curriculum flowcharts are maintained for all Engineering majors and may be found with the Degree Curricula in `this folder <https://sunymaritime0-my.sharepoint.com/:f:/g/personal/kgosselin_sunymaritime_edu/Emjbhji_76ZPtDnYXJI7yUcByzik4TNaIUZGEroiySFYNA?e=n0DlDh>`_.
+They are sorted in the same way, and you should select the file with the word "Flowchart" in the filename.

 To read your curriculum flow chart, keep these things in mind: